sasaafanasienka/Carousel/readme.md

     ]
 ```
 - also, you need to use some settings:
-    - `gap` - gap between carousel items in pixels. type: number
+    - `gap` - gap between items (in pixels). type: number
     - `itemsOnScreen` - how many items you need to see per view. type: number
     - `loop` - choose `true` if you need infinite slides in your carousel. type: boolean

 ## _How to check Carousel working:_

-Latest version of the project available on:
+The latest version of the project is available on:
 https://sasaafanasienka.github.io/Carousel/

-Current settings.
-- 10 div blocks as the content
-- gap: 20px
-- 3 items on screen
-- enabled infinite loop
+Current settings are generating randomly.

-You need install the project if you need to check how it works with other settings
+If you need to check how it works with other settings just refresh the page.